-Note: To complete this schedule you will need to refer to your Federal Itemized Deductions Worksheet in your Federal instructions.
+Note: To complete the worksheet shown on the following page, you will need to refer to your Federal Itemized Deductions Worksheet in your federal instructions.

-1. Enter total itemized deductions from

-Federal Schedule A, Line 29 1

-2. Divide the amount on Federal Itemized

-Deductions Worksheet, Line 11, by the amount

-on Federal Itemized Deductions Worksheet,

-Line 3.
-Enter decimal amount 2

-3. Multiply state income taxes from

-Federal Schedule A, Line 5 by Line 2 above3.

-4. Subtract Line 3 above from state income taxes

-from Federal Schedule A, Line 5

-5. Subtract Line 4 above from Line 1 above5

-6. Enter the amount of federal itemized gaming losses6

-7. Enter the amount of non-Mississippi (residents only) gaming losses to the extent of non-Mississippi gaming income7

-8. Line 5 less Line 6 plus Line 7.
-Enter the result here

-and on Form 80-108, Sch.
-A, Line 88
+1. Enter total itemized deductions from Federal Schedule A, line 29 1.
+2. Divide line 9 by line 3 on the Federal Itemized Deductions Worksheet 2.
+3. Multiply state income taxes from Federal Schedule A, line 5 by line 2 above 3.
+4. Subtract line 3 above from state income taxes from Federal Schedule A, line 5 4.
+5. Subtract line 4 above from line 1 above 5.
+6. Enter the amount of federal itemized gaming losses 6.
+7. Enter the amount of non-Mississippi (residents only) gaming losses to the extent of non-Mississippi gaming income 7.
+8. Line 5 less line 6 plus line 7.
+Enter the result here and on Form 80-108, Schedule A, line 10 8.